tmgthb/Autonomous-Agents/README.md

 [Catastrophic Forgetting in LLMs: A Comparative Analysis Across Language Tasks](http://arxiv.org/abs/2504.01241v1)

-- Continual Instruction Fine-tuning (CIF) framework evaluates catastrophic forgetting in Large Language Models by sequentially fine-tuning a base model on Natural Language Understanding tasks using prompt engineering and continual evaluation.
+- Continual Instruction Fine-tuning (CIF) framework evaluates catastrophic forgetting in LLMs by sequentially fine-tuning a base model on Natural Language Understanding tasks using prompt engineering and continual evaluation.
-- The CIF framework assesses model retention of prior knowledge after learning new tasks by comparing performance across different fine-tuning episodes and various Large Language Models.
+- The CIF framework assesses model retention of prior knowledge after learning new tasks by comparing performance across different fine-tuning episodes and various LLMs.
-- This research highlights the impact of prompt engineering and model size on continual learning capabilities in Large Language Models, offering insights into mitigating catastrophic forgetting.
+- This research highlights the impact of prompt engineering and model size on continual learning capabilities in LLMs, offering insights into mitigating catastrophic forgetting.

 ---